JahsehJ/one-more-room/README.md

 ## Important notes
 - Stage channels are ignored
-- Manage channel permission is required (Channels that bot has no access to are ignored)
+- Manage channel permission is required (Channels bot has no access to are ignored)
 - Bot has to be up for 24/7, if not, channel duplication is expected